Ai Accountant

 • Payout batching intelligence: reconcile lump sum payouts that span many cycles or days.

-Process ten lakhs weekly across three gateways with varying fees and reserves, and manual tracking becomes a spreadsheet marathon.
+Process ten lakhs weekly across three gateways with varying fees and reserves.
+Manual tracking becomes a spreadsheet marathon.
 Automation makes discrepancies obvious, not invisible.

 Essential Features for Indian Payment Reconciliation Platforms